 Religious Education Intent

-The intent of Religious Education at Clearwater C of E Academy Primary School is to
+The intent of Religious Education at Clearwater C of E Primary Academy is to:

 In accordance with the structure of Gloucestershire Agreed Syllabus/South Gloucestershire Agreed Syllabus we have agreed that: